roadrunner-server/roadrunner-docs/docs/en/customization/events-bus.md

 }
 ```

+> **INFO**
-Important note: you don't need to import your custom event types into the subscriber.
+> Important note: you don't need to import your custom event types into the subscriber.
 You only need to know the name of that event and pass a string to the subscriber.